tedunderwood/reviews/bpo/corexperiment/registrations/secondregistration.md

 **Hypothesis to test:**

 We expect that there is some year Y in the second half of the twentieth century, such that average generic closeness (outgenre_distance - ingenre_distance) increases from 1860 to that year, and decreases thereafter, where "increases" and "decreases" describe a correlation with time.
-We expect the increase from 1860 to Y to be statistically significant at p < .05.
-The decrease thereafter might not be significant if we're comparing aggregate yearly values, though we would expect significance when we test the correlation with time on individual pairs of books.
+We expect both correlations to be significant at p < .05, if we compare the differences for individual pairs of books to the midpoint dates for those pairs.

 second experiment: genre categories derived from a topic model of Kirkus Reviews
 ---------------------------------------------------------------------------------